wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/pidcontroller.rst

 A typical problem encountered when using integral feedback is excessive "wind-up" causing the system to wildly overshoot the setpoint.
 This can be alleviated in a number of ways - the WPILib ``PIDController`` enforces an integrator range limiter to help teams overcome this issue.

-By default, the integrator term's magnitiude is limited to 1.0.
+By default, the integrator term's magnitude is limited to 1.0.

 The range limits may be increased or decreased using the ``setIntegratorRange()`` method.